Demystifying Intellectual Property: IP as a Tool for Protection and Growth

 — The Journey of Patent Lawyer Isi Caulder

 In today’s episode, patent lawyer Isi Caulder joins us for an insightful chat.
-We learn about her background and how this contributed to a career in IP rights.
+We learn about her background and how this contributed to a career in intellectual property rights.
 Isi also discusses the different types of IP, how they work, why they are important, and practical steps when applying for them.
 Finally, she shares the value of an IP strategy for business growth, and how you can partner with a patent lawyer to develop one today.

 If you want to understand intellectual property and capitalize them to your advantage, then this episode is for you!